bobatkey/approx-diff/agda/README.md

 ## Notes

-Compiled with Agda version 2.7.0.1
+- Compiled with Agda version 2.7.0.1
+- `src/incomplete` and `src/unused` can be ignored

 ### Entry point